FenixAlliance/ABS.Docs/English/Modules.md

 - Streamlining your workflow.
 Modules can help optimize your site for searchability, add server-side logic and API endpoints.
 - **Improving the site’s appearance.** Modules can add designer fonts, galleries, sliders, and media players to your site.
 Some themes require certain Modules to perform properly.
 - **Adding needed features for your site’s goals.** Modules can add features like product pages and shopping carts to eCommerce sites, landing pages, paywalls, and a long list of other features to support the site’s intended purpose.

+# Best practices for ABS Module Development

+- To reduce possible incompatibilities, it is recommended to create all your functionality inside an ASP.NET Area named after your Module.
+This will reduce the possibility to collide with other module namespaces and routes.
+- Whenever possible, use the default provided service interfaces under the `FenixAlliance.ABM.Data.Interfaces.Services` namespace.
+- If you need to add a custom implementation for any service, it is recommended not to do so and instead create a new service; but in cases when there is no other choice, please consider inheriting from the Internal implementation and overriding the required virtual methods.

 # Security Considerations